zingale/phy504/_sources/roots.rst.txt

 Implementation
 ==============

-We want to write a function that takes as input the function we want to zero.
+We want to write a function that takes as input the function we want to zero, so we'll use ``std::function`` to define the function as an argument.

 Here's the header that implements both bisection and Newton's method: